2017–18 World Boxing Super Series – super middleweight division

-The 2017–18 World Boxing Super Series – super middleweight division is a World Boxing Super Series professional boxing tournament taking place between September 2017 and September 2018 in several countries.
-The Super Series features 8 top-rated super middleweight boxers in a single-elimination tournament.
-Its winner will hold the WBA's world title, The Ring Magazine title, as well as the Muhammad Ali trophy.
+The 2017–18 World Boxing Super Series – super middleweight division was a World Boxing Super Series professional boxing tournament taking place between September 2017 and September 2018 in several countries.
+The Super Series features eight top-rated super middleweight boxers in a single-elimination tournament.
+Its winner holds the WBA's world title, The Ring magazine title, as well as the Muhammad Ali trophy.
 The tournament was organized by Comosa AG.
-A cruiserweight tournament is held concurrently, with prize money for both competitions totalling US$50 million.
+A cruiserweight tournament was held concurrently, with prize money for both competitions totaling US$50 million.